-(Dollars in millions) Three months ended June 30, Six months ended June 30,

-2024 2023 2024 2023

-Gross loss and loss expense reserves, beginning of period \$ 9,178 \$ 8,626 \$ 8,975 \$ 8,336

-Less reinsurance recoverable 332 424 362 405

-Net loss and loss expense reserves, beginning of period 8,846 8,202 8,613 7,931

-Net incurred loss and loss expenses related to:

-Current accident year 1,452 1,363 2,822 2,739

-Prior accident years (40) (101) (140) (160)
+(Dollars in millions) (Dollars in millions) Three months ended June 30, 2024 Six months ended June 30, 2024 (Dollars in millions) Three months ended September 30, 2023 Nine months ended September 30, 2024 Gross loss and loss expense reserves, beginning of period Less reinsurance recoverable Net loss and loss expense reserves, beginning of period Net incurred loss and loss expenses related to: Net incurred loss and loss expenses related to: Net incurred loss and loss expenses related to: Current accident year Prior accident years

-Total incurred 1,412 1,262 2,682 2,579
+Total incurred

-Net paid loss and loss expenses related to:
+Net paid loss and loss expenses related to: Net paid loss and loss expenses related to: Net paid loss and loss expenses related to:

-Current accident year 483 502 688 689
+Current accident year

-Prior accident years 584 579 1,416 1,438
+Prior accident years

-Total paid 1,067 1,081 2,104 2,127
+Total paid

-Net loss and loss expense reserves, end of period 9,191 8,383 9,191 8,383
+Net loss and loss expense reserves, end of period

-Plus reinsurance recoverable 303 424 303 424
+Plus reinsurance recoverable

-Gross loss and loss expense reserves, end of period \$ 9,494 \$ 8,807 \$ 9,494 \$ 8,807
+Gross loss and loss expense reserves, end of period

 We use actuarial methods, models and judgment to estimate, as of a financial statement date, the property casualty loss and loss expense reserves required to pay for and settle all outstanding insured claims, including incurred but not reported (IBNR) claims, as of that date.
 The actuarial estimate is subject to review and adjustment by an inter-departmental committee that includes actuarial, claims, underwriting, loss prevention and accounting management.
 This committee is familiar with relevant company and industry business, claims and underwriting trends, as well as general economic and legal trends that could affect future loss and loss expense payments.
 The amount we will actually have to pay for claims can be highly uncertain.
 This uncertainty, together with the size of our reserves, makes the loss and loss expense reserves our most significant estimate.
-The reserve for loss and loss expenses in the condensed consolidated balance sheets also included \$61 million and \$66 million at June 30, 2024, and 2023, respectively, for certain life and health loss and loss expense reserves.
+The reserve for loss and loss expenses in the condensed consolidated balance sheets also included \$61 million \$62 million and \$66 million \$72 million at June 30, 2024 September 30, 2024, and 2023, respectively, for certain life and health loss and loss expense reserves.

-We experienced \$40 million of favorable development on prior accident years, including \$29 million of favorable development in commercial lines, \$6 million of unfavorable development in personal lines and \$3 million of unfavorable development in excess and surplus lines for the three months ended June 30, 2024.
-Within commercial lines, we recognized favorable reserve development of \$28 million for the workers' compensation line and \$21 million for the commercial property line due to reduced uncertainty of prior accident year loss and loss adjustment expense for these lines.
+We experienced \$40 \$71 million of favorable development on prior accident years, including \$29 \$50 million of favorable development in commercial lines, \$6 million less than \$1 million of unfavorable development in personal lines and \$3 million \$5 million of unfavorable development in excess and surplus lines for the three months ended June 30, 2024 September 30, 2024.
+Within commercial lines, we recognized favorable reserve development of \$28 million \$33 million for the commercial property line and \$16 million for the workers' compensation line and \$21 million for the commercial property line due to reduced uncertainty of prior accident year loss and loss adjustment expense for these lines.
 This was partially offset by unfavorable reserve development of \$28 million for the commercial casualty line.
 Within personal lines, we recognized unfavorable reserve development of \$12 million for the personal auto line.